rx-store/rx-store/website/docs/react/react.md

 You create your store value, which is a plain old javascript object, then use `createStore()` passing in the store value, and the optional root effect.

 You get back a `Manager` and a hook.
-Wrap your app at the top level using the `Manager` as shown here, and ex-export the hook:
+Wrap your app at the top level using the `Manager` as shown here, and re-export the hook:

 ```tsx
 import { Provider } from "@rx-store/react-rx-store";